fatimaazzam/s06_tokenization/README.md

 -There are two types of assets:

-    -Fungible asset tokenization.Each unit of the tokenized asset has the same market value and validity — for example, Bitcoin: All units of 1 BTC are exactly the same.
+    - Fungible asset tokenization.Each unit of the tokenized asset has the same market value and validity — for example, Bitcoin: All units of 1 BTC are exactly the same.
 They hold the same market value, and are interchangeable.
 It doesn't matter from whom a BTC was purchased, since all BTC units have the same functionality and are part of the same network.
 You can swap one-fourth of a BTC for anyone else's one-fourth of a BTC, with confidence that your BTC’s one-fourth holds the same value, despite being one-fourth of different coins.
 A fungible cryptocurrency can be divided into as many decimal places which were configured during its issuance.
 Each unit will have the same value and validity.

-   -Non-fungible asset tokenization.
+   - Non-fungible asset tokenization.
 NFTs can't be replaced with tokens of the same type because each token represents a unique value.
 NFTs are not typically divisible, although F-NFTs do offer fractional ownership of NFTs, such as in the case of expensive fine art or commercial real-estate.
 Each token differs from another token of the same type and has unique information and attributes.

-\end{enumerate}

 # Technologies:
 - Solidity: